Gol Transportes Aéreos Flight 1907: Criminal proceedings

-On 16 May 2011, Judge Mendes sentenced the two pilots to four years and four months of prison in a "semi-open" facility for their role in the collision, but he commuted the sentences to community service to be served in the United States.
+On May 16, 2011, Judge Mendes sentenced the two pilots to four years and four months of prison in a "semi-open" facility for their role in the collision, but he commuted the sentences to community service to be served in the United States.
 Brazilian authorities accused the pilots of turning off the Legacy's transponder moments before the accident and turning it on again only after the crash, but this was denied by the crew in a deposition via videoconference.
 Mendes said in his sentence that pilots had failed to verify the functioning of equipment for more than an hour, a length of time he called "an eternity" in aviation.
-On 9 October 2012, Brazilian federal prosecutors announced that they had successfully appealed the sentence of the pilots, asking to increase their sentences by 17 months (a total of 5 years and 9 months).
-The new trial was scheduled for 15 October, with the pilots again facing trial in absentia.
+On October 9, 2012, Brazilian federal prosecutors announced that they had successfully appealed the sentence of the pilots, asking to increase their sentences by 17 months (a total of 5 years and 9 months).
+The new trial was scheduled for October 15, with the pilots again facing trial in absentia.
 On that date, the court upheld the prior convictions, but modified the sentences to 37 months for each, requiring that the pilots "report regularly to authorities and stay home at night."

-In October 2015 Brazil's Supreme Court rejected the pilots' appeal, ordering them to return to Brazil to serve out their sentences.
+In October 2015, Brazil's Supreme Court rejected the pilots' appeal, ordering them to return to Brazil to serve out their sentences.

 In 2019, a Brazilian judge ruled that the pilots could serve their sentences in the United States.
 In March 2020, after exhausting their appeals, Brazil requested their extradition.
 In 2023, the United States rejected the request.
-On 6 June 2024, another Brazilian judge dismissed the entire case against the pilots because the statute of limitations had expired.
+On June 6, 2024, another Brazilian judge dismissed the entire case against the pilots because the statute of limitations had expired.

 Embraer jet

-The Embraer jet was temporarily repaired on Cachimbo Airport, and on 19 November 2010, the jet was flown to Cleveland Hopkins International Airport.
+The Embraer jet was temporarily repaired on Cachimbo Airport, and on November 19, 2010, the jet was flown to Cleveland Hopkins International Airport.
+It is currently operating for FlyMex, a Mexican charter airline based out of Toluca International Airport as "XA-FLY".

 In popular culture

-The accident is featured in the tenth episode of Season 5 of Mayday, also known as Air Crash Investigation.
+The accident is featured in the tenth episode of Season 5 of Mayday, also known as Air Crash Investigation and Air Disasters.
 The episode is titled "Phantom Strike".